 Here is what diagram looked like:

-After successfully simulating the program on Wokwi, I moved on to implementing it on the actual XIAO ESP32-C3 hardware on breadboard using the Arduino IDE.I first downloaded the Arduino IDE from the offical website and then downloaded the esp32 board support package from the board manager which took some time to intall.
+After successfully simulating the program on Wokwi, I moved on to implementing it on the actual XIAO ESP32-C3 hardware on breadboard using the Arduino IDE.I first downloaded the Arduino IDE from the offical website and then downloaded the esp32 board support package from the board manager which took some time to install.
 The wiring was the same as in the simulation: the button connected to pin D2 and ground, and the LED connected to pin D3 with a current-limiting resistor to ground.
-I used male to male jumped cables to connect everything with the GND to the breadboard ground rails and the rest as before.
+I used male to male jumper cables to connect everything with the GND to the breadboard ground rails and the rest as before.

 This is what the circuit looked like: